sugoiServal/toolsSandBox/AWS/SAA/Security.md

     - use to access CLI/SDK
 - IAM `Roles`
     - Provide Services permissions
+    - Using IAM roles, it is possible to access cross-account resources.

 - IAM Security Tools
     - IAM Credentials Report (account-level)